IsThatFearny/quartz/content/Revision/Philosophy/Paper 2 Essay Plans.md

 **Response:** What is possible tells us nothing about the actual world.
 At best, the argument shows us that physical and phenomenal properties are distinct in *another* possible world. but this does not entail that they are such in *this* world.
 **Response to response:** Misunderstands identity.
 Nothing can be something else.
 I can’t not be me in another possible world.
 Likewise, if phenomenal properties are physical properties in this world, then they are such in every possible world, and if this is not the case, then it is not the case in any possible world.
 In terms of identity, possibility does tell us about reality.

 **Paragraph 2:** Knowledge/Mary.
 Mary knows all physical facts about colour, but does not know what it is like to *see* colour (i.e. has no knowledge of qualia).
 What it feels like to see colour, therefore, is not a physical fact.
 Physicalism argues that all facts are physical facts, and so physicalism is false.
 Does Mary gain knowledge when she sees colour after being released from her black and white room?
-If so, then she does not know everything that there is to know, and therefore physicalism is false
+If so, then she does not know everything that there is to know, and therefore physicalism is false.
-**Response:**
+**Response:** Acquaintance knowledge.
+Mary learns something new, but her new knowledge is a type of physical knowledge, namely acquaintance knowledge.
+When Mary sees red for the first time, the property occurs in her brain and she becomes *acquainted* with redness.
+She gains new knowledge, but it is just physical acquaintance knowledge.
+**Response to response:** Acquaintance knowledge involves propositional knowledge.
+When Mary becomes acquainted with redness, she also learns propositional facts such as ‘seeing red is like *this*’.
+Whatever acquaintance knowledge she does or doesn’t gain, it is difficult to deny that she also gains propositional knowledge, which is non-physical.

-**Paragraph 3:**
+**Paragraph 3:** ???

 </br>